iamjimtaylor/iamjimtaylor/_posts/2016-03-28-running-a-sunday-league-football-team.md

 	<footer>Every player I've managed who has either looked after the team for a game for me or has gone on to manager their own team.</footer>
 </blockquote>

-It is, but I loved it.
+It is hard graft, but I loved it.
 And although there were more downs than ups, I've learnt a lot.
 I was a Sunday League Manager for over 6 years until I called it a day recently.
 This is my opinion based on my experiences which I've taken into my professional career and vice versa.
 Others will have different ideas.
 So take it or leave it...

 ## The League
 I've managed under two different leagues.
-The major pain is the monthly league meeting with which lasts around 20-60 minutes.
-Your aim is to just collect the fixtures for the month.
-The league committees aim to put you asleep.
+The major pain was the monthly league meeting which lasted around 20-60 minutes.
+My aim was to just collect the fixtures for the month.
+The league committees aim was to put me to sleep.
 With their repetitive reminder about ringing them with the final score after your game.
 And not to abuse referees.
 They do a good job to be fair though.

 Every Tuesday, if you are the home team you have to ring the referee with a courtesy call.
 Then ring the opposition to confirm the game and what colours you'll be playing in.

 Some managers leave it till Saturday afternoon to call you if you are the away team.
 The league committee encourages you to ring the league of a Wednesday if your opposition haven't rang.
 So you could 'claim the points'.
 It's not something I ever did but I'd heard teams had claimed in the past.

 When Thursday night came around I'd text every player.
 I used a group app to text everyone the fixture details.
-Who we were playing, where and when and remind them about subs.
+Who we were playing, where when and remind them about subs.

 I'd ask for a reply of either IN or OUT so I knew if we had a team and begin thinking about who would start.
 I used the Notes app on my phone to keep a log.
 I often had to chase one or two who'd forget to reply or where 'credit meffs'.